1730

 Carter,

-Poems upon Particular
+Poems upon Particular Occasions

 Carter contributed verse to the Gentleman' s Magazine.
 She was an expert linguist and translated works from French and Italian.
 In 1758 she translated Epictetus.
 Johnson who praised her Greek scholarship.